PL 116315 Sec 1020 @ Limitation on Certain Commissions, Bonuses, and Other Incentive Payments:

 For those applicants who have completed fewer than 24 college credits at the time of application, the high school transcript or GED transcript is required in order to be considered for admission.
 See the first-time student GPA and GED requirements for more details.

-Admissions Acceptance Categories
+Admission Acceptance Categories

 All admission standards are not met.
 Applicants who do not meet the stated criteria for admission may be asked to submit additional documentation for review including, but not limited to, an appeal letter, a personal resume, and a letter of recommendation.
 Applicants may be conditionally admitted following review.
 The academic success of students receiving conditional admission is reviewed at the end of their first fall or spring semester.
 If admitted conditionally, applicants are required to sign an academic contract that delineates the requirements for the initial and continued enrollment.